openmc-dev/openmc/docs/source/usersguide/install.rst

 .. note::

-    It should be noted that by default OpenMC builds with ``-O2 -g`` flags which are equivalent to a CMake build type of `RelwithDebInfo`.
+    It should be noted that by default OpenMC is built with `-DCMAKE_BUILD_TYPE=RelwithDebInfo`.
 In addition, MPI is OFF while OpenMP is ON.

 It is recommended to install OpenMC with the Python API.
 Information about this Spack recipe can be found with the following command: